somoye123/web-scrapper-Ruby/README.md

 # web-scrapper-Ruby

 This project implement a basic and simple web scrapping using the Ruby Language.
-The project scrapes the offical listing of Tastee Resturant addresses along side their respedtive opening and closing time, combining them into a CSV file.
+The project scrapes the offical listing of Tastee Resturant addresses along side their respective delivery schedule, combining them into a CSV file.

 ## Built With